a327ex/www/content/posts/snkrx_log.md

 In any case, whatever this massive number of page visits happens to be, it remains a mystery.

+EDIT: as it turns out, a big Steam sale started on June 24th and a sale could explain traffic to my game's page that doesn't convert into sales, as my game wasn't discounted at all.
+Now the only mystery is why all traffic due to the sale was counted as "direct navigation" rather than from a normal source on Steam.

 ### Updates

 Now, moving on from stats, one thing I did that I think was really successful was deciding to update the game every week for a few weeks.
 I managed a total of 5 reasonably sized updates: